2022 ATSE WEBINAR SERIES

 An all-Melbourne collaboration has led to pioneering technology which could revolutionise aged care, health care, defence, and sport, enabling real time monitoring and biometrics recording.
 This research-industry presentation by Professor Madhu Bhaskaran (RMIT University) and Sleeptite CEO Cameron van den Dungen, will present two sides of the journey to create the product – REMi®.
 The presentation will provide insight into this all Australian collaboration between research, industry and manufacturing and the resulting technology which has the potential to positively impact millions.

 The REMi system is a ‘nearable’ product with an array of sensors embedded into a medical-grade mattress cover and is designed for residential aged care facilities.
-The system is a non-invasive ‘nearable’ which tracks a person’s presence, position, and posture in bed overnight and relays this to a dashboard so a user who is providing care has the ability to prioritise quality care to residents where needed, while allowing other residents to receive an uninterrupted sleep.
+The system is a non-invasive ‘nearable’ which tracks a person’s presence, position, and posture in bed overnight and relays this to a dashboard so a carer has the ability to prioritise quality support to residents where needed, while allowing other residents to receive an uninterrupted sleep.
 The sensors are conformal, un-feelable and unbreakable.

 Highlighting the fundamental research at the centre of the technology, the presentation will discuss the research and breakthroughs by RMIT University.
 This pioneering work led to the creation of miniaturised, unbreakable and versatile sensors which revolutionised the field of stretchable electronics with the incorporation of novel functional materials.
 This platform technology has wide implications from gas and UV sensing to biomarker monitoring with the ability to impact numerous industries which include aged care, healthcare, sports, and defence.